sylcrala/particle-based_cognition/README.md

 ## Disclaimer

 This project is in active development, and it is *nowhere near complete*.
 You are likely to find bugs and issues, and the GUI is currently not finished either.
+You're probably not going to encounter coherent speech from the agent, unless you're in llm-extension mode.
+Cog-growth mode currently is in very early linguistic development, but if you leave a session going long enough and watch the console + parse the logs, you'll see the development of language over time; Each session normally starts out with very probabilistic character generation based on particle/neuron location, frequency, valence, etc; but over time as more words and phrases are encountered this heavily changes; even when those phrases aren't fed back into the available alphabet + word pool for generation.

+I'll be adding more diagnostic and analytical tools for observing the underlying behavior at play

 ## Contribution